mtl;dr/summary: Folsom is a big gay leather prom. See you there.

 And thank security

 There’s a whole phalanx of security guards working at all the clubs all weekend and many of them are queer people that specifically want to work the events of Folsom weekend.
-Like our girl Donna: (if you see her say hi)

 It’s easy to take for granted all the people putting aside their own chance at a fun weekend so they can take care of their people.